History of Oman in Timeline

 2002: Voting rights extended to all citizens

-In 2003, the Oman Olympic Committee played a major part in organising the highly successful Olympic Days.
+In 2003, the Oman Olympic Committee played a major part in organising the highly successful Olympic Days, which were of great benefit to the sports associations, clubs, and young participants.

-Since 2003, Oman's undernourished share of the population has dropped.
+Since 2003, Oman's undernourished share of the population has decreased.

-October 2004: Ministry of Sports Affairs Set Up
+October 2004: Omani Government Sets Up Ministry of Sports Affairs

 In October 2004, the Omani government set up a Ministry of Sports Affairs to replace the General Organisation for Youth, Sports and Cultural Affairs.